lcrespom/Modulator/README.md

 		draws arrows incorrectly

 - Functionality
+	- Save and load portamento as part of an instrument's JSON
 	- Custom nodes
 		- Keyboard control node
 			- To control other parameters based on the note being pressed